 Carpets not only GET cleaner, they STAY cleaner longer

 Because the bubbles do the work for us, Chem-Dry does not need to use the gallons of soapy cleaning chemicals that other cleaners or do-it-yourself machines rely on so much.
 Soapy residues attract dirt like a magnet - causing your carpet to get dirty again faster than ever.
 And the more times they clean the worse the problem gets.

-Chem-Dry, the carbonated carpet cleaner, helps remove dirt quickly and efficiently - without causing more problems in the process.
-And because we apply our solutions so sparingly, without high pressure, wicking is less likely.
+Chem-Dry, the carbonated carpet cleaner, thoroughly removes stains quickly and efficiently - without causing more problems in the process.
+And because we apply our solutions so sparingly, without high pressure, wicking is not a problem.
 And if, for some uncharacteristic reason a spot does reappear, then we will reappear too, until the problem is rectified.